 My views on Teen Driving…

-Toward the end of 2008 I was contacted by a teen, a student from a high school in Atlanta, Georgia, to answer nine questions in regards to a report she was doing on Teen Driving.
+Toward the end of 2008, I was contacted by a teen, a student from a high school in Atlanta, Georgia, to answer nine questions in regard to a report she was doing on Teen Driving.
 Here are the questions, followed by my answers:

 Dear Ms. Zech,

 In your research in driving safety, I am writing to ask for your valued opinion on the safety of teenage driving.
 I am a junior at Warner Robins High School, and as an assignment, I am required to seek information from an authority on teenage driving.
 I will greatly appreciate it if you will take the time to answer the following questions to the best of your ability and have them completed by the fourth of February (09) since I have a set deadline.